shockscript/spec/src/overview/relation/reactjs.md

 ## Fixtures

-In Jet+Spot the concept of "refs" is called *fixtures*.
+In WhackDS the concept of "refs" is called *fixtures*.

 ```
 package com.business.components {